…..GREAT STORY…..

 Township Cemetery is located at 200 West Vermont Ave.
 White Pigeon, Michigan

-Information about the White Pigeon Township Cemetery can be obtained from the Office Coordinator, Jean Tefft during regular office hours or contact her at: office@whitepigeontwp.com or sexton@whitepigeontwp.com
+Information about the White Pigeon Township Cemetery can be obtained from the Sexton (269)483-7043 or at: sexton@whitepigeontwp.com

 Our Sexton, Vince Schroen can be contacted through the township office.